xenify-io/litepaper/README.md

 </p>

 ![Line Divider - Filled](https://user-images.githubusercontent.com/60996729/233879462-b465c484-4c2f-4cd2-a126-19529e333d64.png)
-# ◽️ Genesis Airdrop
+# ◽️ XNF Airdrops
 ![Line Divider - Filled](https://user-images.githubusercontent.com/60996729/233879462-b465c484-4c2f-4cd2-a126-19529e333d64.png)

 <br>

-To kickstart liquidity creation on the Genesis chain and encourage user participation, we're conducting an exclusive Genesis Airdrop event, featuring 1,500,000 XNF tokens on the BNB Chain where the XNF contract will be first deployed!

-This one-of-a-kind airdrop is exclusively available to those who recycle their native chain rewards before the first XNF halving event, which occurs 3 months after the XNF deployment on the BNB Chain.
-With 75% of the recycled rewards used for liquidity creation, our Proof of Participation approach not only encourages positive user engagement through the recycle function but also helps Xenify build a robust liquidity pool on its Genesis chain.

-Eligible XNF stakers who recycle native chain rewards before the first halving event will receive their share of the airdrop proportional to their individual recycle contributions – whether through manual recycling on Xenify or automatic recycling via the XNF AceVault.
-Your allocation will be based on the total value you've recycled.
-Simply put, the more native chain rewards you recycle, the larger your share of the Genesis Airdrop!
+Introducing Xenify's exclusive XNF Airdrop event, a unique incentive to boost liquidity creation and encourage user engagement across supported EVM chains.
+Before XNF is deployed onto a new chain, there will be a 60-day airdrop event preceding the launch.
+This exclusive event will reward swap participants with a generous allocation of 1,500,000 XNF tokens.

-The 1,500,000 XNF tokens will be distributed as locked tokens after the first XNF halving event, gradually unlocking with each new block over a period of 730 days.
-Keep in mind that locked XNF tokens are not eligible for staking.
-For example, if you receive 100 locked XNF tokens from the airdrop, you can expect approximately 0.13699 XNF tokens to be unlocked in your wallet each day (100 XNF tokens / 730 days = 0.13699 XNF tokens per day).
+The 1,500,000 XNF tokens distributed as locked tokens on the first day of launch will gradually unlock over a period of 730 days.
+Let's say you receive 100 locked XNF tokens from the airdrop; you can expect approximately 0.13699 XNF tokens to be unlocked in your wallet each day (100 XNF tokens / 730 days = 0.13699 XNF tokens per day).
+Just keep in mind that locked XNF tokens cannot be staked, so if you plan on earning native chain rewards you should consider participating in the daily burn cycle to acquire XNF that can be staked.

+In order to ensure fairness and prevent last-minute sniping, a fixed daily amount of the airdrop will be allocated throughout the event.
+This guarantees that participants receive a proportionate share of the airdrop based on their engagement.
+For example, during the Genesis Airdrop on BNB Chain, which spans 60 days, each day will have 25,000 XNF tokens allocated.
+So, if you're the only participant on the first day, you'll receive 25,000 locked XNF tokens.
+It's important to note that the daily allocation may vary for future chains based on the event duration.
+To maintain constant engagement, a user's contributions during one event will not be considered for subsequent airdrops.
+This ensures that users who contribute only once are not consistently included in future airdrops.

+Moreover, during the active Airdrop event for a specific chain, the native tokens generated from the 0.5% swap fee on that chain will be collected and distributed as part of the initial reward distribution for veXNF holders.
+For example, before the Genesis launch on BNB Chain, a 60-day airdrop event will take place, with 100% of the BNB generated from swaps on the BNB Chain during the event reserved for the initial reward distribution.
+This positive feedback loop not only incentivises users to participate in the first burn cycle to acquire a share of BNB, but it also kickstarts the liquidity pool by utilising protocol fees from burns to generate XNF liquidity.
+As more users swap, the accumulated swap fees increase the rewards for day 1 burners, which in turn leads to more users burning on day 1 to secure a share.
+This results in a higher amount of generated protocol fees, ultimately leading to greater XNF liquidity!

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)